artefactual/automation-tools/README.md

 * `--ss-url URL`: Storage Service URL.
 Default: http://127.0.0.1:8000
 * `--ss-user USERNAME` [REQUIRED]: Username of the Storage Service user to authenticate as.
 Storage Service 0.8 and up requires this; earlier versions will ignore any value provided.
+Requires an administrator to upload the DIPs to the Storage Service.
 * `--ss-api-key KEY` [REQUIRED]: API key of the Storage Service user.
 Storage Service 0.8 and up requires this; earlier versions will ignore any value provided.